 See these sections of the brochure for more valuable information about these benefits:

-• Section 4, Your costs for covered services, for information about catastrophic protection for these benefits; and benefits for the part of the admission that was medically necessary.
-See Section 3 for

-• Section 7, Filing a claim for covered services, for information about submitting out-of-network claims.
+- Section 4, Your costs for covered services, for information about catastrophic protection for these benefits; and - Section 7, Filing a claim for covered services, for information about submitting out-of-network claims.

 Section 5(f).
-Prescription drug benefits
+Prescription Drug Benefits